For private bookings we require a minimum of 6 candidates

 A 5 day course also allows for a full day of practical scenarios - not lectures but realistic casualty simulation in challenging situations.

-If you just want a certificate, there are more than enough course providers.
-If you want to learn and perfect your skills and leave with increased competence and confidence, lets talk.
+If you just want a certificate, that’s allowed.
+If you want to learn and perfect your skills and leave with increased competence and confidence, we can do that for free.

 This course is assessed by Multiple Choice Question exam and Observation of practical skills.